I believe that public health can be enhanced with research that prioritizes peoples' needs, values, and experiences.

-Originally from Illinois, I live in Baltimore with my dog Cody.
+Originally from Illinois, I live in Seattle with my dog Cody.
 Cody has the body of a corgi and the fur of a sheltie.
 However, he is neither a corgi or a sheltie.
 Cody is a true super mutt.

 *defined by getting free stuff